NXRSE/bank-distributed/bvnk-distributed.md

 ### Double spending

 Using threshold cryptography together with reaching a consensus we can require transactions to be verified by a large number of nodes (50%, 70%?).
 Each node would report back into the originating node although this might be susceptable to a bad actor attack where the node just says everything is ok.
-Each node could have their own pgp keys.
+Each node could have their own pub/pvt keys.
 This will not work if there is bad connectivity, if the network is down, if a lot of the nodes are down but not updated, etc.

 ### Broadcasters